Get-VEPSQLRestoreSession

 Get-VEPSQLRestoreSessionExample 1.
 Getting All Running Restore Sessions

-This command gets all restore sessions to perform operations with PostgreSQL databases.
-Save the result to the $session variable to be able to use this variable with other cmdlets.
+This command gets all restore sessions started to perform operations with PostgreSQL instances.
+Save the result to the $session variable to be able to use it with other cmdlets.

 $session = Get-VEPSQLRestoreSession